timandtheocean/ocean/tutorials/decoding-sysex.md

 - https://github.com/gbevin/ReceiveMIDI
 - https://www.urbanspaceman.net/shared/MidiDumpCompare.htm.zip

-*You can also use MidiOX on windows, this also has a compare function.
+*You can also use MidiOX on windows, this also has a compare function or whatever works for you.

 ## Required info
 - Manual of the synth ( sometimes there is a seperate sysex manual )